Hussein-249/dynamic-multipage-template/README.md

 Coming soon.

 # Documentation
-As this project is aimed both for other developer to build on and for writers or small organizations to use as a template for newsites and blogs, this documentation entails a description of the source code, how to customize the content and layout, and creating new content as an admin.
+As this project is aimed both for other developers to build on and for writers or small organizations to use as a template for news sites and blogs, this documentation entails a description of the source code, how to customize the content and layout, and creating new content as an admin.